- Why Walk

 30 million Americans struggle with an eating disorder at some point in their lives.
 Despite their increasing prevalence, eating disorders receive significantly less funding than other major mental illnesses, and support options are often inaccessible.
 As a result, too many families are left feeling helpless, hopeless, and frightened – this is where we come in.
 Through NEDA Walks, we are raising critical funds, restoring hope, and changing the conversation surrounding eating disorders.

-Your fundraising efforts are putting life-saving resources into the hands of those in need, and catalyzing prevention, cures, and access to quality care.
+Your fundraising efforts are putting vital resources into the hands of those in need, and catalyzing prevention, cures, and access to quality care.
 With every dollar raised, we are one step closer to our shared vision of a world without eating disorders.

 Eating disorders are widely misunderstood illnesses, and old stereotypes and myths often prevent people from seeking help.
 Help fight stigma and shine a light on eating disorders as a serious public health issue.